SoftHu/tos_avg/En/Kinntarou.md

 Start -->1740401882859753[<b>Speaker 👉 Kinntarou:</b>

 Well, see ya!
-Share your tasty snacks with me next time!]
+Bring some tasty snacks with you next time!]
 Start -->1753043153997612[<b>Speaker 👉 Kinntarou:</b>

 Mom says the Carp Festival is a festival for boys.